vorSherer/code-201-prework/prework/ubuntu/2_apt.md

 Type `sudo apt install tree`.
 Once that's done, you can type `tree` to see the tree view of the directory that you're currently in!
 You may have to close and restart your terminal before it will work.

---

-These commands tell APT where to look for certain files (Git).
-We'll use them in the next step.

 ### [⇐ Previous](1_terminal.md) | [Next ⇒](3_git.md)